idehub/react-native-google-analytics-bridge/README.md

   Consult [this guide](https://developer.android.com/sdk/installing/adding-packages.html) if you are unsure how to do this.
 Specifically step 3 for the mentioned packages.

 ## Javascript API
-At the moment the implementation only exposes two methods:
+At the moment the implementation exposes three methods:
 ### trackScreenView(screenName)
 This method only takes one parameter, the name of the current screen view.
 E. g. `GoogleAnalytics.trackScreenView('Home')`.